Skip to main content

 Renovation grants are only available in exceptional circumstances where your property is deemed a danger to health, safety and welfare of the occupant or the public.

-• the health and safety of the occupier, the occupier of the neighbouring property or the general public is at risk, or
+the health and safety of the occupier, the occupier of a neighbouring property or the general public is at risk, or

 Empty properties will not be considered for a Renovation Grant.